SPECIAL NOTE: Masks required. Due to social distancing protocols, residents must unload their own documents.

-Arbor Day is held on the second Saturday in March and offers many public awareness and educational opportunities in advance of Earth Day.
+Arbor Day is typically held on the second Saturday in March and offers many public awareness and educational opportunities in advance of Earth Day.
 The City's Community Services Department hosts the Arbor Day event annually.

 America Recycles Day is held on November 15th annually with many events taking place on the weekend near that date.
 Visit America Recycles Day to find an event near you.
 Sign a pledge card to Learn & Act: